 Support groups are usually not a good substitute for talk therapy or medication, but can be a helpful addition.

 How well a person does depends on how severe the condition is.
 In some cases,GADis long-termandis difficult to treat.
 Most patients, though,get better withmedicine and/or talktherapy.

 Depression and substance abuse may occur with an anxiety disorder.

 When to Contact a Medical Professional

-Call your health care provider if you constantly worry and feel anxious and it interferes with your daily activities.
+Call your health care provider if you frequently worryor feel anxious, especially if it interferes with your daily activities.

 Hoffmann SG, Smits JA.
 Cognitive-behavioral therapy for adult anxiety disorders: a meta-analysis of randomized placebo-controlled trials.
 J Clin Psychiatry.
 2008;69:621-632.

 Pollack MH, Kinrys G, Delong H, Vasconcelos e Sá D, Simon NM.
 The pharmacotherapy of anxiety disorders.
-In: Stern TA, Rosenbaum JF, Fava M, Biederman J, Rauch SL, eds.
+In: Stern TA, Rosenbaum JF, Fava M, et al., eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 1st ed.
-Philadelphia, Pa: Mosby Elsevier;2008:chap 41.
+Philadelphia, PA: Elsevier Mosby;2008:chap 41.

 Taylor CT, Pollack MH,LeBeau RT, Simon NM.
 Anxiety disorders: panic, social anxiety, and generalizedanxiety.
 In: Stern TA, Rosenbaum JF, Fava M, et al., eds.
 Massachusetts General Hospital ComprehensiveClinical Psychiatry.
 1st ed.Philadelphia, PA: Elsevier Mosby; 2008:chap 32.